atom/flight-manual.atom.io/README.md

 ## Contributing

 If you'd like to help out by making a change, adding content or improving something, take a look at the [contributor's guide](CONTRIBUTING.md).

-## Maintainers

-There is currently no one maintaining the book.
-Active contributions are welcome!